pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0122.md

 ## [Modern SwiftUI][modern-swiftui]

 At the beginning of the year we finished our [7-part series][modern-swiftui] on what we feel it takes to build a modern SwiftUI application.
-We took inspiration from one of Apple's moderately complex demos, the [Scrumdinger][scrumdinger], and we rebuilt it with a focus on domain modeling for navigation, side effects, dependencies and testing.
+We took inspiration from one of Apple's own moderately complex demos, [Scrumdinger][scrumdinger], and we rebuilt it with a focus on domain modeling for navigation, side effects, dependencies and testing.
 By the end we were able to accomplish things in our code base that were not so easy in Apple's, such as deep-linking, more cohesive previews, and simple unit testing.